 All students, faculty, staff, and visitors who bring vehicles on campus must comply with these regulations.
 The regulations will be strictly enforced, and enforcement procedures will apply equally to students, faculty, staff, and visitors.
-The Campus Police Department issues tickets twenty-four hours a day, year-round.
+The Department of Public Safety and Service issues tickets twenty-four hours a day, year-round.